RMCollins175/Portaire/README.md

 - the state input right border is covered by the left border of postcode
 - The select dropdown is hard to style
 - I'm not sure why the error validation messages are not showing up

+- Could have used React router to navigate between the two pages, but I thought it was overkill for this project -